 It is why we love Him.
 It is why we want to know and follow Him.
 It is why we’re desperate for you to know Him too.
 How could we not be?

 We get a lot wrong because of that longing.
 We can be unkind, careless and insensitive in the ways that we express it.
 Clumsy in our eagerness.

-They only want you to know what they know.
-To find what they’ve found.
-They want it so much, which is crazy, but it’s true.
-They believe it so strongly that they’re willing to abandon their identity, their status, even their credibility, to follow this person.
+We only want you to know what we know.
+To find what we’ve found.
+We want it so much, which is crazy, but it’s true.
+We believe it so strongly that we’re willing to abandon our identity, our status, even our credibility, to follow this person.